 Contrast the Pepsi redesign with McDonald’s which has been running their same logo for years.
 Their “M” has seen gradients, simplification, multiple colors and varied positions.
 But the “M” remains the same and it’s still noticeable decades later.

-This is also true of ReCode’s newest logo redesign.
+This is also true of ReCode’s logo redesign from a few years ago.
 It’s still memorable because it keeps that distinct forward dash between the letters.

-When people connect your logo with symbols or colors it’s best to stick with them.
-Consistency breeds memorization and this is what you want to achieve with a great branding.
+When people connect your logo with symbols or colors, it’s best to stick with them.
+Consistency breeds memorability and that’s what you want to achieve with great branding.

 Use Relevant Symbols

-Every great identity design uses some type of graphic or icon for the brand design.
+Most great identity designs use some type of graphic or icon for the brand design.
 This icon can be used all over for social media profiles, website favicons, and for posters/banners/flyers for the company.

 But always make sure your graphics are relevant to the logo.
 Relevancy is crucial especially for food & restaurant logos.

-Text is crisp, typography choices match, and colors blend well.
-They are not repugnant designs by any means.
-They do look good.
-My critique is with 1) relatability in the sushi logo, and 2) over-complexity with the Aries Electronics logo.
+The text is crisp, typography choices match, and colors blend well.
+This is not a repugnant design by any means.
+It does look good.
+My critique is with the relatability in the sushi logo and the fact that it just doesn’t seem congruent.